Salon of 1761

 The Village Bride by Jean-Baptiste Greuze.

 The Salon of 1761 was an art exhibition held at the Louvre in Paris.
 Staged during the reign of Louis XV and at a time when the Seven Years' War against Britain and Prussia was at its height, it reflected the taste of the Ancien régime during the mid-eighteenth century.
-The biannual Salon was organised by the Académie Royale.
+The biennial Salon was organised by the Académie Royale.
 Jean Siméon Chardin was in charge of choosing hanging locations for the two hundred or so works on display.
 A number of submissions were Rococo in style.
 The art critic Denis Diderot wrote extensively about the Salon.